Import Data for an Indicator From External Database with SQL Query

 radio box (in Windows 7 it is "Build").

 - In the new dialog, go to the "Machine data source" tab.
-To demonstrate the function we'll use Excel-based data source,
+To demonstrate the function we'll use an Excel-based data source,

 so select "Excel Files" as a data source.